Supporting Youth through

 Court of Honor

-When you have completed all the requirements of Eagle rank, including the entire Eagle required Merit Badges, the Eagle Service Project, and paperwork, you will sit before an Eagle Board of Review at your local Council.
+When you have completed all the requirements of Eagle rank, including all of the Eagle-required Merit Badges, the Eagle Service Project, and paperwork, you will sit before an Eagle Board of Review at your local Council.
 Once you pass the Eagle Board of Review, you will be approved for the Rank of Eagle as of that date, although the Troop will recognize and honor your achievement at a special meeting called a Court of Honor.
-This is a formal ceremony to recognize you and your fellow Eagle Scouts in front of the Troop, Families, along with local and state officials.
+This is a formal ceremony to recognize you and your fellow Eagle Scouts in front of the Troop, their Families, along with local and state officials.

 A merit badge is an invitation to explore an exciting subject.
 With more than a hundred to choose from, some merit badges encourage you to increase your skill in subjects you already like, while others challenge you to learn about new areas of knowledge.
 Many of the merit badges are designed to help you increase your ability to be of service to others, to take part in outdoor adventures, to better understand the environment, and to play a valuable role in your family and community.
 Earning a merit badge can even lead you toward a lifelong hobby or set you on the way to a rewarding career.
 Look for more information about merit badges on our merit Badge page, or visit the National Council website and check out their merit badge primer at www.scouting.org or www.meritbadge.org or www.usscouting.org.